This is my daughter's OMAMAGOTO KITCHIN (playing house kitchen.)

 When I bathe two children, and a child goes out of the bath in turn, I will push the button and call my husband who is in the kitchen.

-I don't need to shout
+I don't need to shout from the bath,

 "AGARUYO~!!
 (Bring the towel, kids will get out from the bath!!)"